-If a party opts not to e-file a document and to file the document in paper form instead, the original document filed with the court must be in the form provided by Rule 9.4 of the Texas Rules of Appellate Procedure.
-However, in lieu of filing multiple paper copies of the document as required by Rule 9.3(a)(1) of the Texas Rules of Appellate Procedure, the party must file only the original and one (1) copy of the document, unless the document is a petition for discretionary review.
-An original and 11 copies are still required for a petition for discretionary review.
+If a party in a criminal proceeding or a party not represented by counsel in a civil proceeding opts not to e-file a document and to file the document in paper form instead, the original document filed with the court must be in the form provided by Rule 9.4 of the Texas Rules of Appellate Procedure.
+However, in lieu of filing multiple paper copies of the document as required by Rule 9.3(a)(1) of the Texas Rules of Appellate Procedure, the party need file only the original and one copy of the document.

 (i) Email address requirements and communications with the clerk.
-An e-filed document must include the e-filer's email address, in addition to any other information required by the Texas Rules of Appellate Procedure.
+All e-filed documents must include the e-filer's email address, in addition to any other information required by the Texas Rules of Appellate Procedure.
 If the e-filer's email address changes, the e-filer must provide the clerk and the e-filer's EFSP with the new email address within one business day of the change.
-If there is a change in the email address of a party who has consented to receive e-service, the party must provide Texas.gov or, if applicable, the party's EFSP with the new email address within one business day of the change.
-The clerk may send notices or other communications about a case to an attorney's email address in lieu of mailing paper documents.
+If there is a change in the email address of a party who has consented to receive e-service, the party must provide Texas.gov or, if applicable, the party's EFSP with the new email address within one business day of the clerk may send notices or other communications about a case to an attorney's email address in lieu of mailing paper documents.